SuzukaDev/suzukadev.github.io/content/about.en.md

 layout: page
 rss_ignore: true
 title: About me
-# menu:
-#   main:
-#     weight: 1000
 default_articles_profile_description: Multimedia engineer, with passion for arts
+menu:
+  main:
+    weight: 1000
 ---

 <!-- Hello, my name is **Óscar**.
 I'm a **Multimedia Engineer** and a ***multidisciplinary* Game Developer**.
 I've always been interested in being a solo developer, covering all the aspects that are required during a development.
 Even though, I also enjoy working in a group. -->

 ## Hello, my name is Óscar

-I’m a Multimedia Engineer and multidisciplinary Game Developer.
+I’m a **Multimedia Engineer** and **multidisciplinary Game Developer**.
 I’ve always been interested in being a solo developer — someone who can take a project from idea to release, covering every aspect of development.
 That said, I also enjoy working in teams and collaborating with others.

 ### Skills